 What does a Daily Bread volunteer do?

-Do I have to schedule a time to come in and volunteer or can I just stop by when I have time?
+Do I have to schedule a time to come in and volunteer, or can I just stop by when I have time?

 Can I bring a group?

 We can accommodate groups of 4 to 30 people.

-Can children volunteer at Daily Bread?
+Can children and youth volunteer at Daily Bread?